-- 7. Couple the ducts with proper PVC couplings.
-All couplings shall be glued prior to concrete encasement. - 8.
-Unless indicated otherwise on the drawings, all conduit shall enter manholes at a 90-degree angle.
-Conduit shall enter the manhole window on the outermost sides of the window, (not in the middle).
-Conduits shall enter at the bottom windows of the manhole unless noted otherwise on the attached drawings. - 9.
+- enter at the bottom windows of the manhole unless noted otherwise on the attached drawings. - 9.
 Conduit runs that continue straight through a manhole shall enter and exit directly opposite each other, (no elevation or lateral changes), unless indicated otherwise on the drawings.
 Conduit runs that turn 90 degrees through the manhole shall be arranged so conduits enter and exit on diagonally opposite corners rather than the near corners.
 This facilitates pulling and racking of cable. - 10.
 Concrete encasement: Provide a minimum of 3 inches of concrete on top and 3 inches on each side of duct in the duct bank.
 Vibration of the concrete during pouring will be required to ensure encapsulation of all the duct in the duct bank.
 Concrete shall be 4000 psi. - 11.
 Refer to the typical duct bank detail in the VTES details located in the VT Design Standard Detail Library for a typical 15 kV duct bank installation and concrete encasement requirements. - 12.
 After the concrete encased duct has sufficiently cured, the trench shall be backfilled and compacted to grade with earth.
 The standard warning tape shall be installed 12 inches above the duct bank during the backfilling.
 Contractor shall notify the VT PM and VT GIS for survey of installed duct bank. - 13.
 Keep ducts clean of earth, sand, or gravel during construction, and seal with tapered plugs upon completion of each portion of the work. - 14.
 Upon completion of the conduit installation or installation of direct buried ducts, a standard flexible mandrel shall be pulled through each duct to loosen particles of earth, sand, or foreign material left in the line.
-The mandrel shall not be less than 6 inches long, and shall have a diameter of no less than 1⁄2-inch less than the inside diameter of the duct.
-Mandrel pulls shall be witnessed by VTES, prior to pouring concrete.

-- 15. After the mandrel pull, a pull rope shall be installed in each conduit.
+The mandrel shall not be less than 6 inches long, and shall have a diameter of no less than 1/2-inch less than the inside diameter of the duct.
+Mandrel pulls shall be witnessed by VTES, prior to pouring concrete. - 15.
+After the mandrel pull, a pull rope shall be installed in each conduit.
 It shall be plastic with 200-pound minimum tensile strength. - 16.
 Duct and Conduit capping: Cap the ducts and conduits at building entrances, and at outdoor terminations for equipment, with a suitable preformed conduit cap to prevent the entrance of dirt and contaminants. - 17.
-Connections to Existing Manholes: Due to energized conductors, the contractor shall not enter existing manholes.
-Stop the duct bank 20 feet outside the existing manhole leaving 2 feet of duct and rebar exposed (not concreted) and cap/plug the ducts. - 18.
-VTES will connect the duct bank to existing manholes.
+Connections to Existing Manholes: Due to energized conductors, the Contractor shall not enter existing manholes.
+Stop the duct bank 20 feet outside the existing manhole leaving 2 feet of duct and rebar exposed (not concreted) and cap/plug the ducts.

+- 18. VTES will connect the duct bank to existing manholes.
 When VTES has completed the duct bank connection, the contractor shall complete the concrete encasement of duct bank. - 19.
 Partially Completed Duct Banks: During construction, wherever a construction joint is necessary in a duct bank, prevent debris such as mud and dirt from entering ducts by providing suitable conduit plugs.
 Fit concrete envelope of a partially completed duct bank with reinforcing steel extending a minimum of 2 feet back into the envelope and a minimum of 2 feet beyond the end of the envelope. - 20.
 VTES shall specify the number, size, and configuration of ducts. - 21.
 A VTES representative shall be present during the duct bank installation to inspect and review the quality of the installation.
 If poor workmanship is identified during duct bank installation, the VTES representative will notify the VT PM and the UBO, either of whom has the authority to stop work.
 The duct bank deficiency will be corrected before normal installation continues.
 Duct bank of deficient quality shall not be accepted and will be rebuilt.

-4.7.14.9 Primary Relocation Work
+4.8.14.9 Primary Relocation Work